ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/structure.md

 The `@id` of a an _Attached  RO-Crate Package_ MUST be either `./` or be a URI, such as a DOI URL or other persistent URL which is considered to be the main identifier of the Attached  RO-Crate Package.

-{: .note }
-> Earlier versions of RO-Crate mandated an `@id` of `./` as a convention for identifying the _Root Data Entity_, but the use of the _RO-Crate Metadata Descriptor_ means that this is no longer required, freeing-up the _Root Data Entity_ `@id` to be used to indicate what should be considered the canonical URI for an RO_Crate Package.
-Other mechanisms for specifying the 'main identifier' involve multiple JSON-LD entities and may be ambiguous.
+{% include callout.html type="note" content="Earlier versions of RO-Crate mandated an `@id` of `./` as a convention for identifying the _Root Data Entity_, but the use of the _RO-Crate Metadata Descriptor_ means that this is no longer required, freeing-up the _Root Data Entity_ `@id` to be used to indicate what should be considered the canonical URI for an RO_Crate Package.
+Other mechanisms for specifying the 'main identifier' involve multiple JSON-LD entities and may be ambiguous." %}

 ### Payload files and directories